cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 the relationship between the triple and the sub-graph.
 As with all things in Linked Data, the sub-graph is defined by a URL.
-In the case of IrishGen, the URL is `http://example.com/` plus the commonly used scholarly abbreivation.
+In the case of IrishGen, the URL is `http://example.com/` plus the commonly used scholarly abbreviation.
 For instance, in the case of the Book of Leinster the URL is: `http://example.com/LL`.

 More technically, when a Named Graph is attached to a triple, it is